mpv-player/mpv/DOCS/man/options.rst

 -------------

 ``--save-watch-history``
     Whether to save which files are played.
+These can be then selected with the default ``g-h`` key binding.

     .. warning::